-Capital Expenditure and Income 2022/23
+Capital Expenditure and Income 2023/24

-The Council's priorities for General Services Capital Expenditure are set out within the 10 Year Capital Investment Plan, approved in February 2022.
-During the course of the year, the Council delivered a significant programme of capital works for the general fund with £71.471m of capital expenditure being applied; a figure that approximates to 88% of the revised budget of £81.029m after slippage into future years.
-This equates to an underspend of £9.558m before slippage, mainly due to a general lack of resources, workforce and materials.
+The Council's priorities for General Services Capital Expenditure are set out within the 30 Year Capital Investment Plan.
+During the course of the year, the Council delivered a significant programme of capital works for the general fund with £42.506m of capital expenditure being applied; a figure that approximates to 88% of the revised budget of £48.421m after slippage into future years.
+This equates to an underspend of £5.915m before slippage.
 Some of the most significant capital projects undertaken during the year are highlighted below.